mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 "Don't use magic numbers."

 It's the "don't talk to strangers" of the programming world.
 It becomes so ingrained in many talented developers that they never consider when a magic number might improve their code.
-In unit tests, magic numbers almost always make the code better.
+But, here's the secret: magic numbers make unit tests better.

-As a refresher, a magic number is a number or string that appears in code without information about what it represents or how it relates to other values.
-Here's a simple example of one:
+As a refresher, a "magic number" is a numeric value or string that appears in code without information about what it represents or how it relates to other values.
+Here's an example:

 ```python
 calculate_pay(hours=80) # <-- magic number
 ```

-Programmers generally agree that magic numbers in production code are A Bad Thing, so they replace them with defined constants like this:
+Programmers generally agree that magic numbers in production code are A Bad Thing, so they replace them with named constants like this:

 ```python
 HOURS_PER_WEEK = 40